Rubbing elbows with 1-26er's may cause a life long affliction with

 Members Discount on Mountain High Equipment March 16, 2015 by Wick Wilkinson

-I've arranged for a 10% discount on Mountain High systems.
-All a member needs to do is call Mountain High and identify themselves as a member of the 1-26 Association to receive the discount.
+I've arranged for a Factory Direct, 10% discount on Mountain High systems.
+To receive the discount you must call Mountain High to place your order and identify yourself as a member of the 1-26 Association.

 2015 1-26 Eagle Rendezvous.
 March 14, 2015 by Bob Hurni